12 Strings, factors, and dates

 #> Time difference of 65 days

 R returns a difftime object.
-Dates understand addition and subtraction.
+Subtraction works, and so does addition with scalars:

 as.Date("2026-01-01") + 30